The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Laozi’s chief concern involved describing a way (Tao) of life that could be true to the natural order of God’s laws.
 A tremendous inspirational force, Laozi’s philosophical brilliance made him one amongst many of the great Chinese poet/philosophers who helped guide the Middle Kingdom along the ancient Middle Way.

 Determining whether these two great leaders of thought were prophets or philosophers doesn’t promote or demote them, according to the Baha’i teachings.
-Baha’u’llah himself has praised the work of the great philosophers of the past: Empedocles, Pythagoras, Hippocrates, Socrates, Plato, Aristotle, and Pliny.
+Baha’u’llah, the prophet and founder of the Baha’i Faith, has praised the work of the great philosophers of the past: Empedocles, Pythagoras, Hippocrates, Socrates, Plato, Aristotle, and Pliny.
 He even calls Plato, the “divine Plato”, but does not consider him a Manifestation of God.
-In a similar way, Abdu’l-Baha cites the name of Confucius as a great leader and teacher:

 Through the efforts of great thinkers and philosophers like Confucius and Laozi, millions of people have come to know of the one truth that envelops all.
 When religions decline or deteriorate, it falls to philosophers and poets to discern the one reality that animates all and to sing its melody.